 Joints in the conductors are; as critical to current-flow as the conductors themselves.
 The jointing method must not allow the joint to introduce excessive resistance.
 Therefore, the selection of the jointing method will impact the HV earthing system’s thermal resilience massively.
 This thermal resilience is why welding joints are the go-to choice for the high voltage earthing system.

-Welded joints achieve the nearest physical match to the native conductor itself and are the gold-standard in conductor jointing because they accomplish a molecular similarity to the native material’s conductivity, as well as similar mechanical robustness.
+Welded joints achieve the nearest physical match to the native conductor itself and are the gold-standard in conductor jointing.
+They accomplish a molecular similarity to the native material’s conductivity, as well as similar mechanical robustness.

 Here’s an example of a safe method of igniting an exothermic weld.

 A Word of Caution

 Bolted joints and clamps made up of multiple parts which can creep and loosen over time.
 Loosening adds resistance across the conductor’s joints.
 Which as previously mentioned… is not a good thing (thermal runaway is a topic for another day).

 Bolted joints fall into the category of mechanical joint methods and have a derating factor to keep the conductors operating at lower temperatures.
 When designing a high voltage earthing system, this means the seemingly unrelated selection of jointing method will also impact the conductor size calculation.

 IEEE adiabatic equation

 So there you have it.
 Without going into great detail, the following factors influence conductor sizing in high voltage earthing design:

 - The magnitude and duration of fault current (i.e. the heat source),